 A building is considered a substantially damaged building when damaged for any reason and the cost of restoring the building to its before-damaged condition would equal or exceed 50 percent of the market value of the building before the damage occurred.

 If it is determined that the building is substantially damaged or is a substantial improvement project the building will then be required to meet the same standards as new construction.
-For residential structures, these requirements typically mean raising the living area of the building to one foot above the base flood elevation in accordance with current codes.
+For residential structures, these requirements typically mean raising the living area of the building to one foot above the base flood elevation under current codes.
 The Building Department offers flood protection assistance by providing information and advice regarding retrofitting and flood control techniques.
 You may call 772-467-3198 to speak with our CRS Coordinator for more information.

-A "Regulatory Floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
+A "Regulatory Floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
 Communities must regulate development in these floodways to ensure that there are no increases in upstream flood elevations.
 For streams and other watercourses where FEMA has provided Base Flood Elevations (BFEs) but no floodway has been designated, the community must review floodplain development on a case-by-case basis to ensure that increases in water surface elevations do not occur, or identify the need to adopt a floodway if adequate information is available.

-Encroachments are activities or construction within the floodway including fill, new construction, substantial improvements, and other development.
+Encroachments are activities or construction within the floodway including fill, new construction, substantial improvements, and other developments.
 These activities are prohibited within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses that the proposed encroachment would not result in any increase in flood levels.

 Any project in a floodway must be reviewed to determine if the project will increase flood heights.